Month: Reformed Bengali calendar

-The Bangla calendar, used in Bangladesh, follows solar months and it has six seasons.
+The Bengali calendar, used in Bangladesh, follows solar months and it has six seasons.
 The months and seasons in the calendar are:

 Nanakshahi calendar

 The months in the Nanakshahi calendar are:

 Khmer calendar

 Different from the Hindu calendar, the Khmer calendar consists of both a lunar calendar and a solar calendar.
 The solar is used more commonly than the lunar calendar.

 The Khmer lunar calendar most often contains 12 months; however, the eighth month is repeated (as a "leap month") every two or three years, making 13 months instead of 12.
 Each lunar month has 29 or 30 days.
 The year normally has then 354 or 384 days (when an intercalary month is added), but the calendar follows the rules of the Gregorian calendar to determine leap years and add a lead day to one month, so the Khmer lunar year may have a total of 354, 355, 384 or 385 days.